 (Corrects figure to trillions in fourth paragraph of story published May 15.)

-Morgan Stanley (MS)’s process of buying the next piece of its brokerage joint venture will probably take a couple months, said Chief Executive Officer James Gorman.
+Morgan Stanley (MS:US)’s process of buying the next piece of its brokerage joint venture will probably take a couple months, said Chief Executive Officer James Gorman.

 “How long it takes depends presumably on whether it goes to arbitration or not,” Gorman said.
 “It’s probably a couple of months.”